-The California Spotted Owl (Strix occidentalis occidentalis) occurs in the southern Cascade Range in northern California, through the Sierra Nevada, across the Transverse and Peninsular Ranges in southern California, and up the Coast Range through Monterey County.
-The California Spotted Owl has been petitioned to be listed under the ESA.
-On July 24, 2015, the Service accepted the petition and initiated the status review.
+California Spotted Owl (Strix occidentalis occidentalis) occurs in the southern Cascade Range in northern California, through the Sierra Nevada, across the Transverse and Peninsular Ranges in southern California, and up the Coast Range through Monterey County.
 It is a CDFW Species of Special Concern.

 The Service, the California Department of Forestry and Fire Protection, and commercial timber interests have used the CDFW Spotted Owl Observations Database to help assess the potential for take of Northern Spotted Owls.
 The presence of a long-term observation database has allowed land managers, biologists, foresters, and researchers to better evaluate the status and distribution of owl activity centers over time and space.

 Both subspecies of Spotted Owl occurring in California are tracked by the Department's California Natural Diversity Database (CNDDB) but maintained in the CDFW Spotted Owl Observations Database.
 The CDFW Spotted Owl Observations Database is packaged with the CNDDB and governed by the CNDDB License Agreement.
 The Spotted Owl Observations Database has not been integrated directly into the CNDDB because management plans for both Northern and California Spotted Owls specifically address owl activity centers, and because the CNDDB follows a slightly different mapping protocol, the Natural Heritage Methodology of Element Occurrences, it doesn't track activity centers.